-Sounds of the North: Music in the Last Frontier
+Sounds of the North: Music in the Great LandBack To Blog

 The award-winning Alaska Native group Pamyua is a four-piece band that performs powerful and exhilarating renditions of Inuit drum songs.
 They’ve been together for more than 15 years, crafting harmonies and bringing traditional music to audiences around the state and beyond.
 The band also takes time to travel to schools across Alaska, inspiring youth and connecting Alaska Natives to traditional music.
 Whatever your heritage, Pamyua’s music is just plain enjoyable, and a wonderful way to experience authentic Alaska culture.